 But there’s a reason that Buffett’s success remains so singular.
 Good companies don’t stay good forever.
-Look at the recent struggles of former blue chips like Macy’s Inc (NYSE:M), International Business Machines Corp.
-(NYSE:IBM), and automakers Ford Motor Company (NYSE:F) and General Motors Company (NYSE:GM).
+Look at the recent struggles of former blue chips like Macy’s Inc (NYSE:M), IBM (NYSE:IBM) and automakers Ford Motor Company (NYSE:F) and General Motors Company (NYSE:GM).
 Industries change — and these days, they seem to change faster than ever.

-Last month, we highlighted 10 retirement stocks to buy and hold for the rest of your life.
+In September, we highlighted 10 retirement stocks to buy and hold for the rest of your life.
 All 10 looked well-positioned to manage through any economic or cultural changes.
-(Two have already provided a nice short-term boost as well: Bank of America Corp (NYSE:BAC) and Lamb Weston Holdings Inc (NYSE:LW) both have gained over 10% since the article was published.)

 But 10 might not be enough, so here are 10 more stocks to buy and hold for the rest of your life: